sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ### Q. Write a program where hoisting can be visualized

-- The function statement and variable declared with `var` are accessible before it appears in the code
+- The function statement and variable declared with `var` are accessible before they appear in the code
 - Declarations are put into memory before it executes any code segment that allows us to use a function before you declare it in your code
-- In hoisting the hoisted items are accessible in the scope it is declared
+- In hoisting the hoisted items are accessible in the scope they are declared in
 - Function expressions do not get hoisted

 ```js